Feeling overwhelmed, stressed, or just burned out by your homeschool schedule? Can you homeschool three days a week instead of five?

-And if you’re a planner person like me, I highly suggest investing in a high-quality homeschool planner like this one.
+And if you’re a planner person like me, I highly suggest investing in a high-quality homeschool planner.

 In this blog post, I’m going to show you that yes, you can homeschool three days a week, and how to create a three-day system that works for you.